Mange/Arma-3-missions/README.md

 Defend a worthless island to your last breath.

 **TODO:** Make it less hard now that firing from vehicles came.
 You die too fast.

-### Pinball

-**Type:** Coop

-Kill two HVTs in a nearby town and extract with helicopter.
-Several teams and AI players are available.

-### Soi soi soi

-**Type:** Foolin' around

-> My ROFLcopter goes Soi soi soi
-> *Microsoft Sam*

-Throw yourself at an enemy base using infinite lives and helicopters.
-An experiment in respawning vehicles and other tricks.

 ### UPS Man